 In 2000, as a college graduate, Megan began her career as an entry-level Help Desk Technician, working her way through various IT departments.
 As a Systems Administrator in 2007, she thought she had landed the job of her dreams, until she discovered a male colleague was making 30% more than her, doing the exact same job.
 Thinking tech was a meritocracy and not knowing anything about the gender pay gap, Megan thought there was something wrong with her.
 This caused her to embark on an exhausting journey to work harder and be better.
 After five years of this over-functioning, Megan attended the Grace Hooper Women in Computing Conference and discovered the power of women coming together–in the same industry–to support one another.
 This experience inspired her to make change in her own city.

-A true tech community leader, Megan is the co-founder and President of Portland Women in Tech (PDXWIT), a 501c3 nonprofit.
+A true tech community leader, Megan is the founder and board president of Portland Women in Tech (PDXWIT), a 501c3 nonprofit.
 She created and continues to lead the organization with a singular focus on empowering women and underrepresented groups to join tech, while at the same time, supporting and empowering individuals to stay in tech.
 This is done by connecting people to companies, mentors and skill-building opportunities.
-The PDXWIT community is over 5000 strong — representing 29% of Portland’s tech workforce — and includes the support of 80+ tech companies.
+The PDXWIT community is over 5000 strong — representing 30% of Portland’s tech workforce — and includes the support of 80+ tech companies.
 Above all, Megan is committed to building a diverse and inclusive tech community.

 In her day job, Megan is a Senior Manager of Customer Reliability Engineering at VMWare, in which she is scaling a team responsible for owning the reliability of customers' Kubernetes environments.
 Her favorite part of the job is solving enterprise problems with open source technology.